Dublin connecting to Ryan air

 - Construction on a second, 3,110 meter runway, is to be completed by 2020.

-- Ryanair in October 2016 offered to build new Terminal 3 at 200M Euros (current T3 has reached its full capacity point).
+- Ryanair is to build new Terminal 3 at 200M Euros (T3 already reached its full capacity point).

 - Construction of a 16.5km long Light Rail Link from Dublin Airport to Dublin city center and to Swords starts 2021 - to be completed 2026/27 - whereupon the train will make the journey from O'Connell Street to the Airport in 19 minutes.